-American & Japanese missions against Nadzab
+American and Japanese missions against Nadzab

 Immediately, the area was developed into a major forward airfield and later a massive airbase and staging area for future operations in the region.
 The Nadzab airfield complex included five separate airstrips: Nadzab Airfield No. 1 in the middle, with Nadzab No. 2 to the south, closest to the Markham River.
 No. 3 strip was located on the northern side of the complex, while No. 4 Strip "Newton Strip" was located to the east and No. 5 Strip furthest to the north.
 The entire area was designated APO 713 (Nadzab).

-Nadzab No. 1 Airfield, Nadzab No. 2 Airfield (East Base)
+Nadzab No. 1 Airfield (No. 1 Strip, East Base)

 Nadzab No. 3 Airfield (Fighter Strip)